DanielKinsman/stand-alone-map-view/readme.md

 and a separate one just for this mod.
 The "server" stuff goes in your normal game (in the GameData directory), the "client" stuff goes in the other install (also under GameData).
-Start up an instance of both and you should be in business, providing you have the CPU and GPU to handle it.
+Start up an instance of both and you should be in business, providing you have the CPU and GPU and RAM to handle it.

 Current Features
 ----------------